tngo012/Academy/README.md

 # Academy
 School Projects

-510 - Intro to Programming \n
+510 - Intro to Programming --
-520 - Statistics for Data Science
+520 - Statistics for Data Science --
-530 - Data Exploration and Analysis
+530 - Data Exploration and Analysis--
-540 - Data Preparation
+540 - Data Preparation--
-550 - Data Mining
+550 - Data Mining --

-#to be continued..
+to be continued..